kuzminrobin/fcl/CallLogging.md

 # TODO:
 * Consider extracting all the multithreading items to a `mod mutithreading` (with `#[cfg(feature = "miltithreading")]`).
 E.g. `struct ThreadGatekeeper`.
-* Consider using LazyCell instead of LazyLock wherever possible.
 * Finalize the user's use
   * Enabling or disabling logging (by default?) upon infra creation (log `main()` or not, log thread func or not).